nmachine-io/doc-site/docs/models/suppliers/supplier-overview.md

 ---
 sidebar_position: 0
-sidebar_label: Suppliers
+sidebar_label: Overview
 ---

 # Suppliers

-A `Supplier` is a `Model` subclass whose role is to perform a computation and _supply_ the result to other models.
+A `Supplier` is a `Model` subclass whose role is to perform a computation and _supply_ the result its parent model.
 Practically speaking, Suppliers let you implement basic logic in YAML without constantly switching to Python.
 They are a bit like YAML-invokable functions.

-As a simple example, the `RandomStringSupplier` exists so that disparate models that might need to random strings don't each need
+A simple real life example is the `RandomStringSupplier`:

 ```yaml
 kind: GenericVariable